Update Apr 20th: The course has recently been made available again on edx.org.

 I went through the SQL tutorial by W3School and Kaggle’s BigQuery course but I was not very satisfied with either.
 W3School tended to have some rather simple “fill in the blank” examples that did not really check actual skills.
 The Kaggle course was at the opposite end of the spectrum: Its example databases were sometimes explained only in a superficial manner and were so complicated and large that it was difficult to verify one’s solution to the exercises before submitting the answer (and to find one’s error if the answer was wrong).

 However, in the process of going through these courses, I discovered a recommendation for another SQL course offered by Stanford University thanks to some praise in a “Towards Data Science” article.
-Stanford’s SQL mini-course is the best online resource that I could find on the topic.
+Stanford’s SQL mini-course is by far the best online resource that I could find on the topic.
 It consists of nine videos (5min-25min each) where Prof. Jennifer Widom first provides some background on the video topic and then explores the topic more deeply in live coding examples.
 She often demonstrates how to re-write a certain code in another manner, which is an excellent illustration of the SQL features.
 The course certainly does not cover every SQL detail (for instance, no common table expressions), but it covers the basics exceptionally well.
 Moreover, the level of difficulty is perfect in my opinion: The database that is used throughout the course is small and straightforward to understand, but the questions are tricky and force the learner to really think about the basic concepts.
 (In other words: It’s easy to verify solutions and the main challenge is the proper use of SQL, not the particularity of the database.)

 Stanford used to offer the course via its “Lagunita” self-learning platform which was however retired in March 2020.
 To ensure that some key materials from the course remain available, I have recently created a Github repository with links to the main course content.
 The course videos were actually hosted on YouTube from the beginning; the links can be found in the repository.
 Moreover, the repository provides a copy of the course exercises and their solutions (in two versions: once including the SQL code and once only with the result set but without the SQL code to help learners verify their answers without seeing the actual code leading to the solution).